thurstonak/Bacteria-Alaska-Permafrost-Thaw/README.md

 - Some analyses were conducted on an HPC, so modifications may be required to run locally.
 - The final processed phyloseq object is `ps5.rds`, which serves as the input for most downstream analyses.

----

-This revision improves structure, formatting, and readability while maintaining all essential details.
-Let me know if you need further refinements!